toderash/aspire.github/CONTRIBUTING.md

 any members of AspirePress to use, relicense, redistribute, copy, modify, change or otherwise utiize any source code you contribute.
 Furthermore, contribution of source code is not a guarantee that you will be granted rights to use the project for your own purposes.
-By contributing you acknowledge that the code you contribute becomes licensed by AspirePress, that you may not revoke that license, and you may not use that code again without written permission from AspirePress.
+By contributing you acknowledge that the code you contribute becomes licensed by AspirePress, and you may not may not revoke, rescind, or modify that license at any time for any reason.

 You also agree to indemnify and hold harmless AspirePress and any members of AspirePress from any harm, including litigation or copyright enforcement, for code you commit that you do not own. **DO NOT COMMIT CODE YOU DO NOT OWN OR